 (2.)
 Excluded individuals cannot have a beneficial ownership of five percent or more of PROVIDER’s equity; and

 (3.)
-Excluded individuals cannot have an employment, consulting, or other arrangement with PROVIDER for the provision of items or services that are significant and material to PROVIDER’s obligations under its contract with the MSHN.
+Excluded individuals cannot have an employment/contract, consulting, or other arrangement with PROVIDER for the provision of items or services that are significant and material to PROVIDER’s obligations under its contract with the MSHN.

 (4.)
 "Excluded” individuals or entities are individuals or entities that have been excluded from participating, but not reinstated, in the Medicare, Medicaid, or any other Federal health care programs.
 Bases for exclusion include convictions for program-related fraud and patient abuse, licensing board actions and default on Health Education Assistance loans.